Raft Guide Program & Intensive Training 2020

 REO Raft Guide Apprenticeship ProgramOur raft guide apprenticeship program will take place primarily on the Nahatlatch (on Class 3-4+ sections), but we use other rivers to complement our training such as the Chehalis, Coquihalla, Stein & Nicola.
 This comprehensive program will provide excellent guide training on both oar & paddle rafts.
 You will learn how to run rivers safely using the best judgment possible at extreme high to low water levels and get a broad introduction to swiftwater rescue skills.
 The Apprenticeship Program will select 4 individuals from our many applications who will be offered a position based on their skill match with our resort job openings.

-Inclusions: Shared cabin tent lodging (single bed), 180+ meals, min 12 days on-river training & 12 familiarization trips
+Inclusions: Shared cabin tent lodging (single bed), 180+ meals, min 12 days on-river training & 8 days self-directed familiarization trips and professional guide mentorship

 Non-Resident Apprentices: Non-Canadian applicants must obtain an approved working holiday visa for Canada by May 1.
-This is not required for the 12-day Intensive Program.
+Note this is not required for the 11-day Intensive Program.

 Employment after June 30: REO is providing training and experience for our apprentices so that they can play a valuable role in our company both on and off the river.
 Apprentices that meet our standards and pass the BCROA exam will be offered a contract effective July 1.
 If more training time is required (training extension) then apprentices may be eligible for a contract starting on August 1.